bogordon86/Battle_Of_The_Alamo/README.md

 # Battle_Of_The_Alamo
-A repository that houses a Python ML project working with Los Alamos Lab cyber-1 data.
+A repository that houses a Python ML project working with Los Alamos National Laboratory cyber-1 data.